theSteveMitchell/postgres_upsert/README.md

 ## Note on Patches/Pull Requests

+I greatly appreciate contribution to this gem.

-* Fork the project
+* Fork the project and clone the repo locally
+* run 'bin/setup' to setup dependencies and create test DB
-* add your feature/fix to your fork(rpsec tests pleaze)
+* add your feature/fix to your fork(add and run rpsec tests please)
 * submit a PR
 * If you find an issue but can't fix in in a PR, please log an issue.
 I'll do my best.